StainlessStasis/CobblemonSpawnAlerts/README.md

 If you have any other ideas, feel free to share them with me!

 ## Feedback | Contact me
 You can contact me on Discord; my username is `stasis_the_shattered`.
-I don't have a server of my own or anything, so ping me in the Cobblemon server or just DM me.
+You can find me in the Cobblemon discord in #content-zone_help and search for Cobblemon Spawn Alerts.
+Or, if you'd like, message me directly.
 I'm looking to make this mod as polished as I can, so hit me up with any bugs or suggestions.